christopherburke/gdb_xt2np/README.md

 2.7.5 (default, Nov 16 2020, 22:23:17)
 [GCC 4.8.5 20150623 (Red Hat 4.8.5-44)]
 ```
 NOTE: The version of python in gdb has nothing to do with any python you may have on your system.
 If you don't compile gdb yourself, but use gdb from a package manager, then gdb uses a python library version.
-In other words, the python used by gdb is self contained within gdb itself and the python version used was decided when gdb was compiled.
+In other words, the python used by gdb is self contained within gdb itself and the python version used was decided when gdb was compiled by the package managers.
 One can look in the gdb binary for the python symbols `ldd $(which gdb) | grep python` yields `libpython2.7.so.1.0 => /lib64/libpython2.7.so.1.0 (0x00007f8026f60000)` on my setup.
 Unfortunately, the version compiled in as part of the devtoolset-8 is a python 2 version.
 The question arises then how do I install numpy, matplotlib, and any other python package for use in the gdb version of python?
 The normal solution is install packages in the python path that the gdb python uses.
 One can use
 ```
 (gdb) py
 >import sys